-Epp Concrete is here to have your wet basement fixed permanently!
-The Epp Concrete Interior Drainage System is a permanent solution for your home’s wet basement.
+Epp Foundation Repair is here to have your wet basement fixed permanently!
+The Epp Foundation Repair Interior Drainage System is a permanent solution for your home’s wet basement.
 The Epp System is an interior basement waterproofing system that is installed under your floor and around the perimeter of your basement in the affected areas.
-The water is then directed through the system to the Epp Concrete exclusive Sump Pump System for discharge.
+The water is then directed through the system to the Epp Foundation Repair exclusive Sump Pump System for discharge.
 The advantages of the Sealed Drainage System include:

 - Collects water at the lowest point of the basement

 - Allows for lateral drain-tile to be installed if needed

 - Floor can be poured back to original thickness

 - Allows more gravel to be installed to provide better drainage

 - 25-year transferable limited warranty

 - Collects water from leaking walls

 - System can be sealed to prevent excess radon